scl-softwire/group-project/README.md

 ## Development - Process

+### Pairing

+Feel free to work in pairs whenever you feel like it!
+Pairing is a great opportunity to learn from each other!

 ### Feature branches

 As this project is a large group effort, we'll use a slightly more structured process when it comes to writing and committing code, to avoid treading on each others' toes.